Vaccine passports during the COVID-19 pandemic: Saudi Arabia

 Residents attending restaurants, cafes and public spaces like malls, shopping centres and markets must be fully vaccinated.
 The country uses the Tawakkalna app which includes information for health appointments, vaccination status and alerts users to COVID-19 exposure for contact tracing purposes.

 Singapore

 Since 10 August 2021, all residents dining out must be fully vaccinated by showing proof of vaccination using the TraceTogether or HealthHub app, or use the TraceTogether token.
 Proof of vaccination has been progressively implemented in almost all public venues since 13 October 2021, starting with shopping malls, retail shops, entertainment venues except bars, nightclubs and karaoke parlours, attractions, cruises and eateries.
 It has since been expanded to include large events, public libraries, selected events at community buildings and will be expanded to tertiary institutions, places of lodging, small events and workplaces from January 2022.

 South Korea

-On 1 November 2021, a vaccine passport system went into effect in South Korea as part of a "living with COVID-19" strategy.
-Residents wishing to access high-risk areas such as bars, restaurants, gyms and saunas must be vaccinated.
-All COVID-19 restrictions are planned to end in February 2022.
+On 1 November 2021, a vaccine passport system went into effect in South Korea as part of a "living with COVID-19" strategy, requiring vaccination of all residents wishing to access high-risk areas such as bars, restaurants, gyms and saunas must be vaccinated.